jeffpatton1971/armtemplates/README.md

 - PublicIp template has been added

 # Breaking Changes
+- VMSS template has an updated upgradePolicy object, based on the new API, please check the documentation file for an example
 - All template parameter files will have blank values
 - SqlDatabase template was an array of db names, it now only deploys a single dbs